-Administered in an acute care setting, the CPNE® an assessment of clinical competencies focusing on the ability to identify, plan for, and meet a variety of patient care needs for adults and children with common health problems.
+Administered in an acute care setting, the CPNE® is a test that validates the student possess clinical competencies focusing on the ability to identify, plan for, and meet a variety of patient care needs for adults and children with common health problems.
 Patients in these settings are experiencing potential, actual, and/or recurring health problems requiring maintenance and restorative interventions.